.png)

 Reef - Then - Age 24

 “What are you talking about?”
-I leaned heavily on my forearms, feeling the world slightly tilt on its axis.
+I leaned heavily on my forearms, feeling the world tilt slightly on its axis.

 Locke leaned back on his barstool.
 “Man, don’t you know your porn star name?
 It’s the name of your first pet and the street you grew up on.”

 “Yeah, I do.
 It’s not like we’ve come up with anything better.
 And remember, you wanted to be totally anonymous.
-No one is going to believe this is you.
+No one is going to think this is you.
 It’s like the most froufrou name ever.
 It certainly doesn’t sound Hawaiian.”

 Chapter 2-Luna